|

 Scoring the game

 The cursor - Most of the time the cursor is controlled by BallScore and you should not move it.
 When scoring any event the cursor should be on the current batter.
 If the cursor is not on the current batter you will see several warnings.
+If you try to score an event with either cursor on the wrong batter the event will fail and a Failed Event screen will appear.
 Scoring an event with the cursor on the wrong cell can result in an incorrect scorebook.
-If you have to move the cursor to make a correction or assign a credit be sure to move it back before scoring the next event.
+If you have to move the cursor to make a correction or assign a credit be sure to move it back before scoring the next event or the next event will fail.
+Both cursors must be on the correct cell.

 Always score the batter first.
 Once the batter reaches first base safely be then becomes a runner.
-Follow the logical sequence of each event when scoring and don't start scoring until the play is over.
-Example scoring plays can be found here.
+Follow the logical sequence of each event when scoring and don't start scoring until the play is over. .

 Don't edit cells if you don't have to - Use the backspace key or the Undo button to the right to undo scoring errors that are noticed right away.
 You can undo a scoresheet as far back as you need.